harrislapiroff/chromamine.com/src/posts/summer-tour-with-kingfisher-reflections.md

 [_Screenshot of map._](/media/summer-tour-with-kingfisher-reflections/map.png)

 This was a lot of travel!
-Roughly 40 hours of driving as sketched out[^1] and actually probaby a bit more given some of the detours we took along the way.
+Roughly 40 hours of driving as sketched out[^1] and actually probably a bit more given some of the detours we took along the way.
 We rented a minivan for the three touring adults, their equipment, and [two][lily] [of][anna] Jeff's kids who joined us on tour.

 [lily]: https://www.lilywise.com/
 [anna]: https://www.annawise.net/